s-macke/SAM/README.md

 less than 39KB (much smaller on embedded devices as the executable-overhead is not necessary) of disk space and is a fully stand alone program.
 For immediate output it uses the SDL-library, otherwise it can save .wav files.

+An online version and executables for Windows can be found on the web site: http://simulationcorner.net/index.php?page=sam

 Compile
 =======